Client-side APIs in the Google Maps API for Work suite apply page views against the purchased quota. A page view is defined as:

 - For which countries are users requesting geocoding results?

-Visit the Google Enterprise Support Portal and select Maps: Analytics from the Resources list.
+Visit the Google Google for Work Support Portal and select Maps: Analytics from the Resources list.
 If you have multiple client IDs associated with your account you will be asked to select the client ID and channel you wish to use each time you access Analytics.

 Enable Analytics for your Client ID